zqz979/Flight-Delay-Prediction/README.md

 ### Option 2
 * Upload utils.py to the Colab file system
 * Upload data to the Colab file system
+* Dependencies will need to be installed.
+For example, yfinance is likely not yet installed.
 * Run any notebook
 ### Option 3
 * Copy paste everything from utils.py into a notebook